DataLab-Platform/DataLab/doc/features/image/menu/computing.rst

         See :ref:`ref-to-2d-peak-detection` for more details on algorithm and associated parameters.

 Contour detection
-    Automatically extract contours and fit them using a circle or an ellipse.
+    Automatically extract contours and fit them using a circle or an ellipse, or directly represent them as a polygon.

     .. figure:: /images/shots/i_contour_test.png